 The user can analyses the differences between the patterns before configuring the alerts, by entering in the sensor details page, and then changing the Pattern dropdown option.

 The user defined value from which an alarm can be automatically generated.
 For pattern based type, the threshold value corresponds to the difference between the real time series value and the pattern (percentile 50th), while for the absolute based type it corresponds to the absolute reference value that can trigger the alarm (for low type it means a real time series value below the threshold; for high type it means a real time series value above the threshold).
+For burst detection, this threshold usually defines what is the leak/burst flow needed to trigger the alarm.

 Note: The Value/Threshold units are those defined in the Digital Twin settings, under Administration.